devolo/graphview/README.md

     isEasyMeshController: false, // Whether the device is the EasyMesh controller
     onDeviceTap: (node) {} // A callback function that handles taps / clicks on the device
     ```

+    To facilitate setting detail level (see below) based on the zoom level, the `NetworkNode` widget is constructed from a `NetworkNodeObj` class (which has the same parameters).

 ## `NetworkGraphViewWrapper`
 - Returns a network graph that can be zoomed in using pinch gestures and panned using one-finger pan.
 This interaction is made possible using [`IntearctiveViewer`](https://api.flutter.dev/flutter/widgets/InteractiveViewer-class.html) widget.